-To get here, navigate to the Mount Shasta City Park.
-Keep to your right and you’ll get to an area which has parking along the shoulder.
+To get here, navigate to Mount Shasta City Park.
+Keep to your right and you’ll get to an area that has parking along the shoulder.
 About 160 feet later, you’ll find yourself at the headwaters.
-Take it in, try the water, and know that you just did something really cool and unique not many people in modern society get to do.
+Take it in, try the water, and know that you just did something really cool and unique that not many people in modern society get to do.

 Castle Lake near Mount Shasta

 Castle Lake is a spot that is not only a hidden gem in itself, but surrounded by other treasures of Siskiyou County.
 Nestled in the Trinity mountains, southwest of Mount Shasta and North of the Castle Crags, this glacial lake is quite picturesque any time of the year.

 Trout fishing, bird watching, kayaking, star gazing, row boating, rafting, and swimming are all activities to partake in during the warmer months.
 During winter, snowshoeing and ice fishing are very popular activities in the Castle Lake area.